SoftHu/tos_avg/Zh/Liliana.md

 Start -->1775339972760898[<b>Speaker 👉 Liliana:</b>
 \nIf you have time I can teach you how to draw, if you like?]
 Start -->1775339972760902[<b>Speaker 👉 Liliana:</b>
-\nIf you think my art is good, I'm sure Leon will too!]
+\nIf you think my art is good, I'm sure &lbrace;npc.4220&rbrace; will too!]
 Start -->1775339972760906[<b>Speaker 👉 Liliana:</b>
 \n-]
 Start -->1775339972760910[<b>Speaker 👉 Liliana:</b>